scoobybejesus/cryptools/README.md

 and holding period from cryptocurrency activity and denominates the results in the user's home currency.
 The default home currency is USD, but any currency can be substituted.
 This tool is probably most useful for filling out a tax return or making tax planning decisions.
+It is already mildly difficult to do the prep work (CSV input file, below) for using a tool like this, so a person wanted this for a quick fix may be disappointed.

 ---